Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification_final.md

 # Software Artifacts

 This section provides quick access to all the resources we developed for our game.
+Including our diagrams, plans, agenda, progress throughout the semester, and the resources the game pulls.

 ### Diagrams
 * [use case diagram](../artifacts/diagrams/use_case_diagram/UseCaseDiagram.pdf)